New Caledonia Ports of Entry and Customs Clearance

-Call Port Moselle Control on VHF channel 67 on approach to Noumea.
+Call Port Moselle Control on VHF channel 67 once you have entered Noumea Harbour (their hand-held VHF radios sometimes do not reach beyond the entrance to the marina itself).
 Give them the name of your boat, the estimated time of arrival, and the overall length of the boat.
-Five minutes before arriving at the entrance to the marina call again to confirm your arrival.
+When you arrive at the entrance to the marina call again to confirm your arrival.

 The Port Moselle radio operators speak English and are available from 07:00 to 18:00 every day.
 The business hours of the marina office (the Capitainerie) are:

 - 08:00 to 12:00 13:30 to 17:15 Monday to Friday

 The marina will assign your yacht a berth on the Visitors wharf which is the last wharf to starboard as you enter the marina.
 It is marked with a yellow cross at the end.
 Even numbered slips are on the west side of the wharf.
 A staff member will come to the end of the wharf and guide you to your berth.

 The captain is expected to immediately go to the Marina's office with the boat's offical papers, including the clearance from your previous port, fill out the arrival declaration papers and then return to the boat.
 All crew and guests must stay aboard until clearance formalities are completed.

 The marina office will fax the documents to the appropriate officals.
 Officials from immigration, customs and quarantine will board your vessel.
 The captain should check with the marina office after two hours if no officer has arrived.